Advocacy

 Prominent leaders from New Mexico and around the country provide important perspectives at Chamber-hosted events

-We jump in the fray on Twitter and Facebook to advocate for particular policies
+We weigh in on platforms like Facebook, X, and LinkedIn to advocate for specific policies

 We keep businesses informed of government actions and urge their communication with elected leaders during important policy debates.